 Students must become familiar with these standards during their first term of study and review the standards periodically during their graduate program.
 Across the program, it is critical for each student to track their progress towards meeting the standards.
 In practicum experiences, students work with their Clinical Instructors to develop clinical competencies, improve and refine competencies, and maintain them.
 Formative assessment of progress is formally conducted at least two times per term in each practicum experience.
 Electronic records (recorded into the Calipso Management System) are used by students to track their progress meeting clinical hour requirements and demonstrating required clinical competencies.
-Students will need to work closely with the Coordinator of Clinical Education Services and the External Placement Coordinator for Clinical Education Services, clinical instructors, and academic advisor to help develop ample opportunities to achieve all of the standards.
+Students will need to work closely with the Coordinator of Clinical Education Services clinical instructors, and academic advisor to help develop ample opportunities to achieve all of the standards.
 It is each student's responsibility to monitor progress (using the student tracking form) and initiate plans and communication with department faculty to facilitate their progress and achievement of ASHA certification.